lwjohnst86/analyzing-cohorts-course/README.md

     significance testing
     - prospective vs retrospective (and the types of analyses you can do)
     - cohort study designs
-    - understanding difference between incidence and prevalence of disease, and their calculation
 3. What technologies, packages, or functions will students use?
     - regression (linear, logistic, cox, mixed effect?)
     - packages: ggplot, lme4?